leighshepperson/leighshepperson.github.io/_posts/2016-06-16-rust-bank-account-tutorial.markdown

 fn main() {
     let account = Account { name: "John Smith", balance: 200.0 };

-    println!("The account name is {} and the current balance is {} pounds", account.name, account.balance);
+    println!("The account name is {} and the current balance is {} pounds.", account.name, account.balance);
 }
 {% endhighlight %}

 If you run `cargo run`, then you should see this:

 {% highlight bash %}
-The account name is John Smith and the current balance is 200 pounds
+"The account name is John Smith and the current balance is 200 pounds."
 {% endhighlight %}

 ### Functions